BirrFoundation/BRDPoSChain/README.md

 ## Independent Layer 1

-BRDPoSChain operates as its own blockchain network with independent consensus, networking, validator infrastructure, state management, and governance.
+BRDPoSChain operates as a fully independent blockchain network with its own validator infrastructure, consensus protocol, networking layer, governance model, and execution environment.

-It is **not a Layer 2**, **not secured by Ethereum**, and **not dependent on Ethereum**, while remaining fully compatible with the Ethereum Virtual Machine (EVM).
+It is **not a Layer 2** and **not dependent on Ethereum**, while maintaining full compatibility with the Ethereum Virtual Machine (EVM), allowing developers to use familiar Ethereum tooling and smart contracts.

 ---

-## EVM Compatibility
+## Full EVM Compatibility

-Developers can use familiar Ethereum tooling without modification.
+Build using the tools you already know.

-Supported development stack includes:
+Supported developer stack includes:

 - Solidity
 - Hardhat